Things They Never Told Your Pastor In Bible College Or Seminary

 The clergy system perpetrates the idea that the most important credentials for church leaders is which and how many degrees they have after their names.
 This results in people hiring outsiders to lead their church when their current pastor moves on.
 This is a catastrophic view of church leadership, because the most important credentials for church leaders is their moral character and their relationship to their wives and children which is made very clear in 1 Timothy chapter 3 and Titus chapter 1… And how in the world do you determine that in a one or two hour interview – or even in a few days or weeks?
 You simply can’t.
 Which means it is beyond essential to raise up church leaders from within the local congregation over an extended period of time.

 The clergy system also perpetuates the idea that there is a biblical basis for some kind of official church membership.
 It is God Almighty, by way of the infilling of the Holy Spirit, that causes a person to become a member of BOTH the corporate/global Church as well as a member of whatever LOCAL body of believers they happen to live in proximity to.
 For some reason, church leaders think that becoming an official church member somehow creates commitment.
 But then they go and usher their “members” into an institution that neither creates nor nurtures commitment.
 Commitment requires an ENVIRONMENT that allows local believers to really get involved in each other’s lives.
 Sitting in rows in pews (or chairs) a few times a week does little if anything to foster commitment.
-However, meeting in homes, either by way of home groups or house churches – where fellowship is considered a MAJOR component of local church life – is guaranteed to foster commitment.
+However, meeting in homes, either by way of home groups or house churches (or at least meeting in small enough groups to foster interaction) where fellowship is considered a MAJOR component of local church life – is guaranteed to foster commitment.
 And such was the pattern of the first century church, though you will have a difficult time finding a Bible school that will teach such a radical idea – which is such a threat to the very existence of the clergy/laity system.

-Meetings of the local church are supposed to be for the edification of BELIEVERS – the local body of Christ – people who love to get together with each other and talk to each other about the Bible and to pray, sing spiritual songs and have intimate Christian fellowship and bear each other’s burdens.
+Meetings of the local church are supposed to be primarily for the edification of BELIEVERS – the local body of Christ – people who love to get together with each other and talk to each other about the Bible and to pray, sing spiritual songs and have intimate Christian fellowship and bear each other’s burdens.
 In fact, that is how you know who the REAL Christians are.
 People who flock to buildings to hear a speaker may simply be going there to perform some “religious duty” that they think will get them to heaven some day.
 And believe it or not, having highly interactive, participatory church meetings is a great way to figure out who those “religious” people are, who do not have the spirit of God dwelling within them.